 Use these evaluation criteria as a metric to see if you are continuously improving.
 Use the initial information criteria to see if your current processes are properly set up and being engaged with.

-Some other cited benefits of performance management software include:
+Some other benefits of performance management software include:

-If you are intrested in this, check out these blogs: ‘Don't Think Performance Management Software Is "Worth It"?
+If you're intrested in this, check out these blogs: ‘Don't Think Performance Management Software Is "Worth It"?
 Think Again’ or ‘Performance management software: Is it worth an investment?’.
-Alternatively, read our other blogs which span a range of HR topics and debates.

 "Customizable to your requirements"